VikrantShekharSingh/Casino-Game-Self-Project/README.md

 # Casino-Game-Self-Project
-Created a program for a Casino game between player and banker using functions and basic concepts of C++.
+This program is a Casino game between player and banker.
+You can be either one.
+This program is created by using functions and basic concepts of C++.